ukaea/overlap_checker/README.md

 conan install --build=doctest doctest/2.4.6@
 ```

-Now that we've got the required dependencies set up, we use meson to
+Now that we've got the dependencies locally, meson is used to set up
-set up the build files for ninja, and finally use ninja to build the
+the build files for ninja, and finally ninja to build the code:
-code:

 ```shell
 # set up build directory